gl-inet/docs-astrowarp/docs/version/index.md

 3.New login UI.

-4.Sharing link can be edit.
+4.Sharing link can be edited.

 5.Add real ip as accessible resource.